epfml/disco/docs/DISCOJS.md

 5 batches.
 The user keeps track of **two** types of rounds: one is local to the trainer, the `roundTracker`, and is simply used by the client training loop to know when to call `onRoundEnd`.

-The other round can be found in the `FederatedClient`, called the `serverRound`, and is incremented by the server after every model udpate, when weights are aggregated.
+The other round can be found in the `FederatedClient`, called the `serverRound`, and is incremented by the server after every model update, when weights are aggregated.
 When a client retrieves a model from the server, it also keeps track of the server round (this happens in the `FederatedClient`).
 You can think of the `serverRound` as a versioning number for the server model to make sure clients use the latest model weights.

-Here's an example to better undertand how `serverRound` is used.
+Here's an example to better understand how `serverRound` is used.
 Say we have user A, and a server S. Let us write inside parentheses the current rounds, e.g., A(i) and S(k) denote that the `serverRound` of user A is `i` and the server round of the server is `k`.

 When A pulls a model from S(k), the client will update its own round A(k).
 Then A starts to train, it pushes to the server every